Resize Images

 This function behaves in the same way as resizeCanvas()

-specified which are either added or subtracted from the original size.
+relative values which are either added (positive) or subtracted (negative) from the original size.

 Name | Type | Description |